 Like the overlying Edwards (Balcones Fault Zone) Aquifer, the Trinity Aquifer stratigraphic units dip towards the east and southeast, cropping out west of the Edwards (Balcones Fault Zone) Aquifer outcrop (Figures 4.1.8 and 4.1.9).
 The Trinity Aquifer thickness increases down-dip from as little as 40 feet along stream channels in the outcrop to more than 2,000 feet down-dip (Figure 4.1.10).
-The Trinity Aquifer is subdivided into three hydrostratigraphic units, the Upper, Middle, and Lower Trinity Aquifer (Figure 4.1.1).
+The Trinity Aquifer is subdivided into three hydrostratigraphic units, the Upper, Middle, and Lower Trinity hydrostratigraphic units (Figure 4.1.1).

-In the study area, the members of the Travis Peak Formation-the Hosston, Sligo, Hammett Shale, Cow Creek Limestone, and Hensell Sand-make up the Lower Trinity and most of the Middle Trinity Aquifer.
-Total thickness of the Lower Trinity Aquifer-the combined thickness of the Hosston and Sligo members of the Travis Peak Formation-ranges up to 1,000 feet in southeastern Travis county (Brune and Duffin, 1983).
+In the study area, the members of the Travis Peak Formation make up the Lower Trinity hydrostratigraphic unit and most of the Middle Trinity hydrostratigraphic unit.
+The Lower Trinity hydrostratigraphic unit is composed of the Hosston and Sligo members, with a combined thickness range of up to 1,000 feet in southeastern Travis County (Brune and Duffin, 1983).
 The Hosston member is composed of poorly-sorted, basal, sandy conglomerate grading upward into a sand, siltstone, and shale mixture with some limestone beds.
 The Sligo member is composed of limestone and dolomite with some sand and shale.
 The Hosston and Sligo members thicken down-dip with the Sligo pinching out in western Travis County.

-The Hammett Shale member of the Travis Peak Formation acts as a confining unit separating the Lower and Middle Trinity aquifers.
-The Hammett shale is composed of relatively uniformly thick-about 60 feet-shale with some dolomitic limestone (Brune and Duffin, 1983).
+The Hammett Shale member of the Travis Peak Formation acts as a confining unit, separating the Lower and Middle Trinity hydrostratigraphic units.
+The Hammett shale is composed of about 60 feet of relatively uniformly thick shale with some dolomitic limestone (Brune and Duffin, 1983).

-The Middle Trinity Aquifer is made up of the uppermost members of the Travis Peak Formation-the Cow Creek Limestone and Hensell Sand members-and the lower member of the Glen Rose Formation.
-In the study area, the thickness of the Middle Trinity Aquifer varies between 300 and 450 feet (Brune and Duffin, 1983).
+The Middle Trinity hydrostratigraphic unit is made up of the uppermost members of the Travis Peak Formation-the Cow Creek Limestone and Hensell Sand members-and the lower member of the Glen Rose Formation.
+In the study area, the thickness of the Middle Trinity hydrostratigraphic unit varies between 300 and 450 feet (Brune and Duffin, 1983).
 The Cow Creek Limestone member is made up of occasionally vuggy and fractured massive, dolomitic, fossiliferous limestone that includes some gypsum or anhydrite beds.
 The Hensell Sand member is made up of poorly-sorted, basal conglomerate grading upwards and downdip to sand and sandstone, then silt and sandy shale.
 In southeastern Travis County, the Hensell Sand member also grades into sandy limestone and dolomite.
 The lower member of the Glen Rose Formation consists of massive fossiliferous limestone and dolomite grading upward into thin beds of limestone, shale, marl, anhydrite and gypsum.
 Dissolution of the anhydrite and gypsum results in the development of dissolution cavities.
 The top of the lower member is marked by the "Corbula bed", a 1-foot thick accumulation of Corbula martinae clam fossils.

-The Upper Trinity Aquifer is composed of the upper member of the Glen Rose Formation and the Paluxy Formation.
-The Upper Trinity Aquifer thickness in the subsurface increases down-dip ranging from about 200 feet to 600 feet.
-The upper member of the Glen Rose

-Formation is made up of layers of shale and marl alternating with layers of limestone and dolomite.
+The Upper Trinity hydrostratigraphic unit is composed of the upper member of the Glen Rose Formation and the Paluxy Formation.
+The Upper Trinity hydrostratigraphic unit thickness in the subsurface increases down-dip ranging from about 200 feet to 600 feet.
+The upper member of the Glen Rose Formation is made up of layers of shale and marl alternating with layers of limestone and dolomite.
 Beds of gypsum and anhydrite also occur, but only in the subsurface.
 The occurrence of the Paluxy Formation, which is made up of fine-grained, compact, white quartz sand, is limited to small areas north of the study area.
 This formation is approximately 10 feet thick (Brune and Duffin, 1983).